 – help increase people’s confidence on the road

-– solidify driver’s knowledge
+– solidify the driver’s knowledge

 – give people the opportunity to experience more real-world driving situations with an instructor still on hand for guidance and support.